 Weather

-Nepal sees enormous climatic variation between the plains of the Terai, the mid-hills (where Kathmandu and Pokhara are located) and the high Himalaya.
-Temperatures in Kathmandu and Pokhara sit comfortably in the high 70s and low 80s Fahrenheit, while the Terai remains several degrees hotter.
-Weather in the mountains is cool and clear.
+Nepal sees enormous climatic variation between the plains of the Terai, the mid-hills (where Kathmandu and Pokhara are located), and the high Himalaya.
+Temperatures in Kathmandu and Pokhara sit comfortably in the high 70s and low 80s (Fahrenheit), while the Terai remains several degrees hotter.
+The weather in the mountains is cool and clear.
 It can rain in October, but generally not very much, and usually earlier in the month.

 Crowds & Costs

 October is peak tourism season in Nepal.
 The most popular trails in the Everest and Annapurna regions can get quite crowded, and many hotels charge peak-season rates.
-Book domestic flights and long-distance tourist buses as far ahead of time as possible if traveling in October.
+If traveling in October, book domestic flights and long-distance buses as far ahead of time as possible.
 If traveling during Dashain (which usually falls in October—see below), plan domestic travel carefully, as buses fill up especially fast in the lead-up to the festival.

 Trekking Trails